asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/tutorials-main.md

 ---
-title: "Comprehensive DataGate Tutorials for Beginners"
+title: "DG for Visual Studio Tutorials"
 description: "This collection of tutorials provides step-by-step guidance on using DataGate with Visual Studio."
 ---